Date of birth

 He had a short-loan deal with Stoke City in 2009 before moving to Fulham a couple of months later.
 He gained plenty of experience in the right-back spot, playing in both the Premier League and the Europa League in that time.

-His one and only Royals goal so far has came in a game early January of that season, the defender latching on the end of a 90th minute free-kick to power the ball home past Forest’s keeper Karl Darlow.
+His one and only Royals goal came in a game in early January of that season, the defender latching on the end of a 90th minute free-kick to power the ball home past Forest’s keeper Karl Darlow.

-The former Spurs, Birmingham City and Fulham full-back proved so solid that he didn’t miss a match since making his home debut in an FA Cup win over Sheffield United, and having won promotion from the Championship before with Birmingham City, he could prove himself to be a key cog in the Royals’ wheel in upcoming seasons.
+The former Spurs, Birmingham City and Fulham full-back proved so solid that he didn’t miss a match since making his home debut in an FA Cup win over Sheffield United.

 In the summer of 2015, Kelly parted with the club after a stay of two-and-a-half years, the Republic of Irish international deciding not to renew his Royals’ contract.